A Survey of Reinforcement Learning For Economics: Offline Reinforcement Learning

 \subsubsection{Batch-Constrained Q-Learning}

-Batch-Constrained Q-Learning \citep[BCQ,][]{Fujimoto2019} takes a different approach: rather than modifying the Q-function objective, it restricts the policy to actions similar to those in the dataset.
-BCQ first learns a generative model $G_\omega(s)$ of the behavioral policy, then constrains the policy to only select actions with high likelihood under $G_\omega$.
+Batch-Constrained Q-Learning \citep[BCQ,][]{Fujimoto2019} takes a different approach.
+Rather than modifying the Q-function objective, it restricts the policy to actions similar to those in the dataset.
+BCQ first learns a generative model $G_\omega(s)$ of the behavioral policy, then constrains the policy to only select actions with high likelihood under $G_\omega$.\footnote{The original \citet{Fujimoto2019} BCQ targets continuous action spaces: $G_\omega$ is a variational autoencoder and a perturbation network adjusts sampled actions toward higher Q. For the discrete pricing action set used in the simulation below, the discrete BCQ-D variant of \citet{Fujimoto2019b} is the more natural choice.
+BCQ-D drops the VAE and perturbation network and uses an MLP classifier of the behavioral action distribution, then thresholds: only actions $a$ with $G_\omega(a \mid s) \geq \tau \cdot \max_{a'} G_\omega(a' \mid s)$ are admissible.
+The pessimism mechanism is the same in both variants; the architecture differs because the action space differs.
+Table~\ref{tab:offline_main} reports BCQ-D.}

 \begin{definition}[Batch-Constrained Q-Learning] BCQ learns a behavioral model $G_\omega(a|s)$ from the dataset via maximum likelihood, and constrains action selection

 where $\tau \in (0, 1]$ is a threshold parameter.
 The Q-function is trained with standard Bellman backups, but the max in the target computation is also constrained to the feasible action set. \end{definition}